 Your mineral valuation matters as it relates to some of the variables below:

-We strive to help facilitate your decisions so that you are empowered with the best information and knowledge so that you can capture the highest value of your minerals.
+We aim to empower you with the best information and knowledge, helping you make informed decisions to capture the highest value for your minerals.

 Colorado has a long history of Oil & Gas production.
 We concentrate on specific areas in Colorado that we have the highest levels of expertise so that we can maximize our knowledge to best create value for minerals owners.
 Within the last 10 years, mineral owners have seen a tremendous growth in leasing and drilling activities.
 This newfound activity is a direct result of efficient drilling and completion technologies in conjunction with incredible capital budgets.
 One thing that has become clear in the past 10 years is that not all mineral acreage is the same, commodity prices can swing dramatically, and certain operators are better than others.
 We believe that empowering mineral owners with concise and relevant information to help evaluate the value of their minerals is of the upmost importance.